Morecambe F.C. financial crisis: Panjab Warriors takeover

 On 14 August 2025, Bond Group and Panjab Warriors announced an agreement in principle over a takeover.
 The same day, HMRC issued a winding-up order against the club.
 On 17 August, the National League said the suspension would be lifted once paperwork was received regarding the sale to Panjab Warriors; the transfer embargo would also remain in place until all football creditors, including players, staff and HMRC, had been paid.
 Two new club directors were also appointed.

 On 18 August 2025, staff received the balance of their June 2025 wages.
 A club statement said it would pay all its remaining liabilities, including outstanding July wages and HMRC debts by 20 August.
 The new owners also sacked manager Derek Adams, appointing Ashvir Singh Johal as his replacement on 19 August.
 He took on a side with just five contracted players.
 On 20 August, Morecambe confirmed their opening fixture against Altrincham would go ahead on 23 August, and said the transfer embargo had been lifted, allowing the club to sign players.
 Twelve new players were signed ahead of the Altrincham game, which Morecambe won 2–1, though the side then lost their next four games.

+Aftermath

+Between 27 February and 18 March 2026, the National League placed Morecambe under a transfer embargo over a disputed payment to former owners Bond Group Investments.
+Also in March 2026, the club was served with a winding-up petition by a supplier, KPM Groundworks Limited, relating to a debt incurred prior to the Panjab Warriors takeover.
+The debt was later settled.
+In July 2026, Morecambe received a warning notice from the Independent Football Regulator after failing to respond to requests about the running of the club - the first time the IFR has taken action since the Football Governance Act came into force in July 2025 - and in August, the club and its owners were officially reprimanded by the IFR "for failing to provide a timely and complete response to information requirements".
+Also in August 2026, Morecambe was placed under a temporary transfer embargo by the National League for late submission of budgetary information.